Australian Technical College wins inaugural WAN International Sector Award

 Australian Technical College in Sunshine, Victoria, has pipped to the post five international projects to win the title of WAN Education Building of the Year 2009.
-The inevitable humming and hawing of the WAN Education Award jury finally subsided as the fun and imaginative design by Spowers won over the pioneering panel consisting of educational design experts, a headteacher and a thirteen year old pupil.
+The inevitable humming and hawing of the WAN Education Award jury finally subsided as the fun and imaginative design won over the pioneering panel consisting of educational design experts, a headteacher and a thirteen year old pupil.

 From a long list of 27 international projects, six were announced for the shortlist last week covering six corners of the globe: Australia, Bangladesh, Hong Kong Special Administrative Region, India, Norway and Scotland.
 But it was the Australian entry which gained the utmost respect of the panel.